ArtOfTheNiles/weather-collector/README.md

 ## Credits

 Initial code provided by edX Boot Camps LLC.
+See this [Commit](https://github.com/ArtOfTheNiles/weather-collector/commit/4c5873b8326eb0105468da8e069b56fec402dcf3) for details.

 Special thanks to friends and family for supporting this project.